The #1 Misconception About Tinnitus Treatment

 ---|---|

-Initial Tinnitus Signal | Initial tinnitus is caused by hearing cell loss.
+Initial Tinnitus Signal | Tinnitus is first caused by hearing cell loss.
 This results in a hyperactive sensory signal to the brain.
 In the absence of migraine, this signal is quiet and largely ignored (it's like socks on your feet). |

 The Migraine Reaction | People with loud tinnitus develop a baseline excitation-inhibition imbalance.
 When the migraine reaction is triggered, neurogenic inflammation causes sensory processing to go into overdrive.
 The once mild ringing sound now becomes loud and impossible to ignore. |

-Fear Center Activation | The fear center of the brain (the limbic system) also gets activated.
+Fear Center Activation | The loud tinnitus triggers activation of the fear center of the brain.
 The brain thinks, “What is this ringing?
 What’s happening?
 Am I losing hearing?”.
 From this point on, the brain registers the ringing sound as a threat. |

 Neural Network Activation | As time goes on, neural networks between the hearing center, the attention center, and the fear center become reinforced, such that the ringing sound becomes permanently registered as a “dangerous sound”. |